najlaauni/UniversityLife/SECJ1013 - Programming Technique I/Lab Exercise 3/README.md

 - View and understand the provided output of the question
 - Construct a complete C++ program that has the same output as a question
 - Save the file using the required naming format
-- Submit the flowchart through the eLearning platform
+- Submit the a complete C++ program through the eLearning platform

 ---